 Open Tryouts are held at various times throughout each year to determine the teams for the upcoming playing season.
 The RCFC professional training staff determines player selection and team formation.
 Consideration will be given to various factors when evaluating player’s abilities.
 These include the player’s performance during tryouts, their performance during the prior season (if applicable), and their player’s commitment, attitude, and coach-ability.

 RCFC boys and girls teams participate in the Coast Soccer League (CSL).
 Teams are placed in various levels within the league to provide the best competitive level for our players.
 This gives the players the best opportunity to develop their skills and have success while enjoying the game.
-All teams have the opportunity to participate in State Cup, Presidents Cup, and National Cup competitions through Cal South and US Soccer.
+All teams have the opportunity to participate in State Cup and National Cup competitions through Cal South and US Soccer.

 All RCFC teams have professional coach/trainers for both practices and games.
 The coaches are all very experienced in soccer, and many played at professional, semi-pro or collegiate levels.
 You can see bios of some of the club’s current coaches on the Staff pages.
 Trainers are hired by the club following submission of a job application and completion of an interview process.
 The Director of Coaching makes the hiring decisions, with supervision by the Board of Directors.
 All coaches are required to hold the appropriate licenses from US Soccer as well as clear a background fingerprinting screening.